simplecontainer/docs/docs/installation/running-localhost.md

 # Running on localhost

-Simplecontainer can expose control plane only to the local so no outside connection can come to the control plane.
+Simplecontainer can expose control plane only to the local so no outside connection can reach the control plane.

 ## How to run single node on localhost?